-- (A) Included in Net realized (loss) gain on our accompanying Condensed Consolidated Statements of Operations for the periods ended June 30, 2013 and 2012. - (B) Included in Net unrealized (depreciation) appreciation on our accompanying Condensed Consolidated Statements of Operations for the periods ended June 30, 2013 and 2012. - (C) Includes increases in the cost basis of investments resulting from new portfolio investments, the amortization of discounts, PIK and other non-cash disbursements to portfolio companies, as well as decreases in the cost basis of investments resulting from principal repayments or sales, the amortization of premiums and acquisition costs, and other cost-basis adjustments. - ^(D) Included in Net realized (losses) gains and Sales are post-closing adjustments recorded in the current period related to exits from prior periods.
+- (A) Included in Net realized gain (loss) on our accompanying Condensed Consolidated Statements of Operations for the periods ended December 31, 2013 and 2012. - (B) Included in Net unrealized appreciation (depreciation) on our accompanying Condensed Consolidated Statements of Operations for the periods ended December 31, 2013 and 2012. - (C) Includes increases in the cost basis of investments resulting from new portfolio investments, the amortization of discounts, PIK and other non-cash disbursements to portfolio companies, as well as decreases in the cost basis of investments resulting from principal repayments or sales, the amortization of premiums and acquisition costs, and other cost-basis adjustments. - (D) Included in Net realized gains (losses) and Sales are post-closing adjustments recorded in the current period related to exits from prior periods. - (E) Transfers represent \$3.0 million of preferred equity of Quench Holding Corp. ("Quench"), at cost, as of September 30, 2013, which was converted into common equity during the quarter ended December 31, 2013. - (F) Transfers represent \$3.0 million of senior subordinated term debt of Tread, at cost, as of June 30, 2012, which was converted into preferred and common equity during the quarter ended September 30, 2012.